 I got the inspiration for this project from, Cleverly Inspired: Wine Bottles= Christmas Display.
 I made my wine bottles very similar to her tutorial.
 I did change a few small things in my effort to try to make crafts and be the most environmentally friendly I can figure out how to be and/or have the resources to be.

 You will need to start with empty wine bottles with all the labels and such removed.
 I used 3 different shapes and sizes because that is what I like, but you could use the same size and shape if that is your preference.

 Paint your bottles.
 This pictures shows only one coat of paint.
-I used 2 colors of paint to achieve 3 colors.
+I used 2 colors of paint to achieve 3 slightly different color bottles.
 I used a white paint and a silver paint.
 I painted one bottle white, one silver and one a mix of the two colors.

 After two coats of paint there will be less streaking.
 If your paint is like mine, it will be very easy to peel off…or maybe that is because I was impatient and didn’t wait the full drying time and such and so on.

 I was a little nervous to try the silver paint, but it turns out it is my favorite bottle and I kind of wish I had painted them all silver.
 With the Epsom salt on it, it makes the bottle look like sparkly jewels and makes the white of the Epsom salt pop even more.
 It just seems to sparkle more than the solid white bottle.

 I didn’t want to use the spray adhesive that was used on the Cleverly Inspired site.
 I don’t like aerosols, they are just so bad for the environment.
 I decided to try Mod Podge.
 It worked perfectly.
 Paint the Mod Podge onto your bottle.
 Have your Epsom salt ready.
 I poured mine out on the white piece of paper you can see a little of in the picture above.
 Roll your bottles in the Epsom salt to cover completely.